-Benefit from the Advantages of the NEXUS System in Live Applications
+Benefit from the Advantages of NEXUS in Live Applications

 Especially for live applications, the NEXUS audio router offers a number of invaluable advantages.
 Even the TrueMatch® microphone converters with 158 dB(A) dynamic range are world leaders.
 For these inputs, up to four active splits can be added, each offering its own gain, high-pass and phase settings for up to four mixing consoles.
 Third-party mixing consoles can be integrated in a wide variety of formats, including analog I/O, AES/EBU, MADI, AoIP (AES67, Ravenna, Dante) and other exotic formats.
 All inputs and outputs of the system can be freely configured and brought very close to the respective sources with the Base Device.
 This reduces the external cabling effort, accelerates the setup and reduces the susceptibility to errors.